dasorik/continuum-mod-manager/README.md

 cd Continuum.GUI
 electronize start
 ````
 ## 📑 License
 Continuum Mod Manager is licensed under the [GNU General Public License v3.0](https://github.com/dasorik/continuum-mod-manager/blob/main/LICENSE).

-As an aside to this (but not covered in the license above) if you choose to include Continuum.Core in your application we would kindly request that you include the text *'Powered By Continuum'* accompanied by the Continuum logo somewhere in your app.

-Please also drop us a message to let us know about your projects incorperating Continuum, we'd love to hear about them!
+> As an aside to this (but not covered in the license above) if you choose to include Continuum.Core in your application we would kindly request that you include the text *'Powered By Continuum'* accompanied by the Continuum logo somewhere in your app.<br><br>Please also drop us a message to let us know about your projects incorperating Continuum, we'd love to hear about them!

 ## 📜 Additional Credits
 This mod tool uses external tools, with attributions below: